According to nutritionists, why should you eat avocado for breakfast after 50?

 - Improvement gastrointestinal microbiota: This fruit contains a lot of dietary fiberone who feeds good bacteria who live in intestinal tract,

-- It has antioxidant effects: substances such as lutein Or carotenespresent in avocado, is a Strong antioxidant effectprotect cells free radicals,
+- It has antioxidant effects: substances such as to plunder Or carotenespresent in avocado, is a Strong antioxidant effectprotect cells free radicals,

 - Help To control weight: Unlike other fruits, avocado is Heat because it is Some water and in large numbers lipid, However, it contains most of the fat unsaturatedhighlighted oleic acid, Perhaps don’t lose weightBut It doesn’t make you fat either and increases significantly quality of Diet,